 NOTE: Caffeine works on all current Ubuntu, Fedora and other Linux with GNOME Desktop.
 Though, the features mentioned above are only for GNOME 43 so far.

-For Ubuntu, first search for and install “Extension Manager” from Ubuntu Software.
+For Ubuntu 22.04 and Ubuntu 22.10, search for and install “Extension Manager” from Ubuntu Software.

 Then launch it and use the tool to search and install Caffeine extension.